camilla1219/DNDProject/Developer blogs/Project conclusion.md

 Here you can look at the application in action: Check out our [Video Demonstration](https://youtu.be/C-qrX9fFd_A)

+Unfortunately our Github repository wont recognize some of the images we have used for our login, logout and Access denied pages.

 ## Final Development Update

 In order to finalize the project, small changes were made to enhance cohesiveness and presentation throughout the site as well as to enhance the user experience.